davery22/conveyor/design-notes/02-sink-and-source.md

 This standardized setup to a matter of passing a `StepSink` to a `Source`, or a `StepSource` to a `Sink` (and doing the 'complete/close' dance around it).
 In either case, the source would drain its elements into the sink until one or the other signaled termination.
-With this standardization in place, and already having `StepSegue` to represent a 'linked' `Sink` and `Source` that could communicate elements across threads (across an 'asynchronous boundary'), it was beginning to look attractive and possible to declaratively string operations together.
+With this standardization in place, and already having `StepSegue` to represent a 'linked' `Sink` and `Source` that could communicate elements across threads, it was beginning to look possible to declaratively string operations together.